Updated 13th Jan 2026

 Dog beaches, Hobart

 Dog lovers will agree that nothing quite beats getting a breath of sea air with your furry companion running free alongside.
-Take a look below for a list of the dog-friendly beaches Hobart has to offer, and remember to always double check beach rules before entering.
+Take a look below for a list of the dog-friendly beaches Hobart has to offer, and remember to always check beach rules before entering.

 Short Beach